JacksonBurns/fastprop/paper/paper.md

 unitful_test_rmse     8.0  1.060747  0.194462  0.842738  0.884339  1.045691  1.226791  1.299813 -->

 ### Flash
- - ~0.6k points (total dataset is ~1k, but only a subset have the flash point)
- - Assembled and fitted to by Saldana and coauthors [@flash], includes primarily alkanes and some oxygen containing compounds and their literature-reported flash point.
+First assembled and fitted to by Saldana and coauthors [@flash], the Flash dataset includes around 0.6k compounds, primarily alkanes and some oxygen-containing compounds, and their literature-reported flash point.
- - The reference study reports the performance on only one fold but manuualy confirms that the distribution of poitns in the three splits follow the parent dataset.
-Used a 70/20/10 random split, as is done here.
+The reference study reports the performance on only one repetition, but manuualy confirms that the distribution of points in the three splits follows the parent dataset.
+The split itself was a 70/20/10 random split, which is repeated four times for this study.

- - Reference study achieved an RMSE of 13.2, an MAE of 8.4, and an MAPE of 2.5% using a complex multi-model ensembling method.
+Using a complex multi-model ensembling method, the reference study achieved an RMSE of 13.2, an MAE of 8.4, and an MAPE of 2.5%.
- - `fastprop` achieves 13.5, 9.0, and 2.7% with a total execution time of 1m20s (9s for descriptor calculation).
+`fastprop` matches this performance, achieving 13.5 $\pm$ 2.2 RMSE, 9.0 $\pm$ 1.3 MAE, and 2.7% $\pm$ 0.5% MAPE.
+Chemprop, however, struggles to match the accuracy of either method.
- - Chemprop achieves an RMSE of 21.2 and an MAE of 13.8 (Chemprop does not report MAPE), taking 5m44s to do so.
+It manages an RMSE of 21.2 $\pm$ 2.2 and an MAE of 13.8 $\pm$ 2.1 and does not report MAPE.

+Critically, `fastprop` dramatically outperforms both methods in terms of training time.
+The reference model required significant manual intervention to create an ensemble, whereas `fastprop` arrived at the indicated performance without any manual intervention in only 1 minute and 20 seconds (9 seconds to calculate descriptors).
+Chemprop, in addition to not reaching the same level of accuracy, took 5 minutes and 44 seconds to do so - more than 4 times the execution time of `fastprop`.

 <!-- fastprop:
 [01/24/2024 03:05:17 PM fastprop.fastprop_core] INFO: Displaying validation results: